ThoughtWorksInc/TWU101-TDDIntro/README.md

 }
 ```

+Right now the class **`StringJoiner`** doesn't exist.
+This means we need to create it.
+You can create it manually or
+use your IDE to create it for you.

-Because **`StringJoiner`** doesn’t exist yet, our IDE highlights it in red.
-In IntelliJ we can click on the class name,
+> IntelliJ will highlight **`StringJoiner`** in red.
+We can click on the class name, press Alt-Enter and choose the
-press Alt-Enter and choose the option **`Create Class ‘StringJoiner’`**.
-This will automatically create the class for
+> option **`Create Class ‘StringJoiner’`**.
+This will automatically create the class for you.
-you.

 After the class is created our test will look like this...

 ``` java
 public class StringJoinerTests {